-EDUC 357 4 S Teaching Content Areas: Science, Social Studies, the Arts
+EDUC 357 3 S Social Studies and the Arts

-Aspects of teaching science, history, social science, visual arts, and performing arts.
+Aspects of teaching history, social science, visual arts, and performing arts.
 Implementation of state adopted content standards in these subject areas.
 Observation of professionals in the field, paying particular attention to content and strategies of instruction, as well as techniques for teaching art as it relates to other subject areas and careers.
 Emphasizes case studies, integrated units, and cross-cultural activities.
 Prerequisite: Credential program admission.

+EDUC 358

-EDUC 358 3 S Literacy in the Content Areas
+Literacy in the Content Areas